 CAMPSITES - Each crew is responsible for leaving a neat and orderly campsite.
-Whether it be in Camping Headquarters, staffed camps, or non-staffed camps, your campsite should be left litterfree with its latrine and sump clean.
+Whether it is in Camping Headquarters, staffed camps, or non-staffed camps, your campsite should be left litter-free with its latrine and sump clean.
 Fires (if permitted) must be left DEAD OUT.

-THE SEVEN PRINCIPLES OF LEAVE NO TRACE INCLUDING DISCUSSION SCENARIOS
+THE SEVEN PRINCIPLES OF LEAVE NOT TRACE INCLUDING DISCUSSION SCENARIOS